YEPTECHS/avatar-train/README.md

 ## Run

-1. Make sure you have installed `uv`
+1. Make sure you have installed `uv` and run `uv sync --all-extras` in the root directory of the project

 2. Run `uv run python3 train.py` in the root directory of the project